AVAuco/ucolaeodb/README.md

 </div>

 ### Description
-We use four popular TV shows: ‘Game of thrones’, ‘Mr Robot’, ‘Smallville’ and ‘The walking dead’.
+We use four popular TV shows: ‘Game of thrones’, ‘Mr Robot’, ‘Silicon Valley’ and ‘The walking dead’.
 From these shows, we collect 129 (3-12 seconds long) shots and first annotate all the heads in each frame with bounding boxes, and then annotate each head pair as LAEO or not-LAEO.

 If you use this dataset in your work, please, cite [1].